Association of Ontario

 A: Please see your dance teacher for instructions on this.

 Q: What do I need to bring to a competition?

 A: While this list is not comprehensive, you should remember dancing shoes, dancing outfit (Highland: kilt, blouse, vest/jacket, socks, garters, dark underwear; Nationals: skirt, blouse, vest, plaid, brooch, underskirt, white underwear, socks/nylons; Hornpipe: pants, top, hat, socks (navy or white); Jig: jig shoes, dress including apron, underskirt, white underwear), hair accessories, ScotDance card, safety pins (for your number), sewing kit.
 You should check with your teacher prior to the competition for a more detailed list.

 Q: What does the deadline date for entries mean?

 A: This is the last date that entries can be received to be accepted for a competition.
-If the closing date on an entry says "October 27/05" that entry must be in the registrars mailbox as of that day.
+If the closing date on an entry says "October 27/2018" that entry must be in the registrar's mailbox as of that day.
 As soon as you know you will be going to a competition you should submit your entry; you do not have to wait until the deadline date.
 Early submission helps us organize the competition with respect to splits, judges, pipers, etc. Especially with the Games, where passes and advanced tickets are mailed out, an early entry ensures receipt of the passes/tickets prior to the competition.